sigp/lighthouse/book/src/database-migrations.md

 1. Make sure you have a copy of the latest version of Lighthouse.
 This will be the version that knows about the latest schema change, and has the ability to revert it.
-2. Work out the schema version you would like to downgrade to by checking the table above, or the Lighthouse release notes.
-E.g. if you want to downgrade from v2.3.0, which upgraded the version from v8 to v9, then you'll want to _downgrade_ to v8 in order to run v2.2.x or earlier.
+2. Work out the schema version you would like to downgrade to by checking the table above, or the [Full list of schema versions](#full-list-of-schema-versions) below.
+E.g. if you want to downgrade from v4.2.0, which upgraded the version from v16 to v17, then you'll want to downgrade to v16 in order to run v4.0.1.
 3. **Ensure that downgrading is feasible**.
 Not all schema upgrades can be reverted, and some of them are time-sensitive.
 The release notes will state whether a downgrade is available and whether any caveats apply to it.